cncf/ai-conformance/instructions.md

 ### Requirements

-The Self conformance file needs to be submitted without any adjustments or changes in spec to the fields `id, description, level`.
+The self conformance file must be submitted without adjustments or changes in spec to the fields `id, description, level`.
 The fields `status, evidence, and notes` need to be filled if the `level` is `MUST`.

-To reach conformance all `MUST` spec fields need to be addressed.
-The evidence needs to be publicly reachable.
+To reach conformance all `MUST` spec fields need to be addressed and the evidence needs to be publicly reachable.

 ## Amendment for Private Review

-If you need a private review for an unreleased product, please email a zip file containing what you would otherwise submit as a pull request to conformance@cncf.io and the documentation for the evidence.
+If you require a private review for an unreleased product, please email a .zip file containing what you would otherwise submit as a pull request to conformance@cncf.io and the documentation for the evidence.
 We'll review and confirm that you are ready to be Certified AI Kubernetes Platform as soon as you open the pull request.
 We can then often arrange to accept your pull request soon after you make it, at which point you become Certified Kubernetes.